cyristo/apifit/README.md

 Data Driven test style
 ----------------------
-As Apifit is based on FitNesse, it embeds its data driven testing capabilities.
+As Apifit is based on FitNesse, it inherits of its embeded data driven testing capabilities.
 A table can contains multiple rows, testing the same API with different inputs and outputs.

 Let's